 (4) Start following the other Instagrammers who use that hashtag.
+Hashtags are a great way gain instagram followers.
+There are so many hashtags that could help you to gain free ig followers.
 Definintely follow @bbravo on Instagram.
 She’s the person who started VegCookbook Club.
-And of course you’ll want to follow me on Instagram @healthygirlskitchen. 🙂
+And of course you’ll want to follow me on Instagram @healthygirlskitchen. :).

 (5) When you cook from the cookbook of the month, post pictures of the food, along with comments, onto Instagram.
 Make sure to include the hashtag vegcookbookclub (#vegcookbookclub) in the comments so that others will find your post.
 This is going to take a little getting used to and some exploring on your part if you are not already familiar with Instagram.
 It’s very user friendly and you should get used to the whole world of it very quickly.

 (6) Have fun following the trail of what other people are cooking and loving from the author of the month.
 Dinner time is even more fun with Instagram and VegCookbook Club.

 I hope that made sense to you, because it barely made sense to me.
 LOL